Notice of requirement guide Notice of requirement

 Auckland Transport (AT) is a requiring authority under the RMA, in relation to the Auckland transport system.

-For AT, the process for designating land is through a notice of requirement (NoR) lodged with Auckland Council.
+For AT, the process for designating land is through a NoR lodged with Auckland Council.
 A designation is effectively a form of zoning over a site or route.

 The designation provides for: